Academic Representation

 Who are the reps?

-There are more than 600 course reps who are elected by their cohort across the university.
+There are more than 500 course reps who are elected by their cohort or appointed by their department across the university.
 In some departments or faculties student representatives can be called student reps, department reps, faculty reps or course reps.
 For clarity at Oxford SU we refer to these students as course reps.
 These course reps will usually be elected in early Michaelmas Term, and be in place for a full academic year.
 Your department or faculty should make it known to you who your course reps are.

 What do they do?

 The core function of any student representative role is to represent the student voice.
-From course reps, to div reps and ContEd reps to our sabbatical officers, they are all in their position to represent the student voice to the university.
+From course reps, to div reps to our Sabbatical Officers, they are all in their position to represent the student voice to the university.
 There are many mechanisms through which course reps and div reps represent your voice.
 They attend key departmental and divisional meetings in which they feedback the thoughts, concerns, and ideas of the students they represent to feed into changemaking at the university as a whole.
 They liaise with the students they represent to ensure that they are aware of what the needs and concerns of their students are, and so they can adequately feed this back into the university.
 They may also choose to run their own projects and do their own campaigning on key issues for the student body.
-For example, through the lobbying and campaigning work of previous divisional reps, the University voted to remove the Graduate Application Fee.
-Divisional reps are also members of Student Council and feed into the SU's democractic governance structures.
-All of our course, divisonal and ContEd reps are a vital part of our changemaking structures at Oxford, and are actively working on improving your educational experience.
+For example, through the lobbying and campaigning work of previous Divisional Reps, the University voted to remove the Graduate Application Fee.
+All of our course and divisonal reps are a vital part of our changemaking structures at Oxford, and are actively working on improving your educational experience.

 How do I get involved?